 PKU impacts patients' lives in hidden ways every day - as this position paper explores.
-This may be caused directly by unnoticed subtle neurocognitive challenges with concentration or managing low mood, or the challenge of managing lifelong treatment in family, social and work settings.
-The focus of this position paper is the impact of PKU on the brain and, in turn, its impact on the wider lives of those living with the condition.
+This may be caused directly by unnoticed subtle neurocognitive challenges with concentration or managing low mood,2 or the challenge of managing lifelong treatment in family, social and work settings.3 The focus of this position paper is the impact of PKU on the brain and, in turn, its impact on the wider lives of those living with the condition.

-PKU is a rare metabolic condition which limits a person's ability to break down protein, and which if left unmanaged can lead to cumulative toxic effects on the brain, affecting around 1:10,000 newborns in Europe.
-People living with PKU are often able to successfully self-manage phenylalanine (Phe) levels and lead full and independent lives - attending school and university, building fulfilling careers, and having a family.
-However, the hidden brainrelated burdens of PKU are an additional challenge for individuals with PKU to manage, on top of the existing burden of managing a life-long condition.
-This is what this paper seeks to change, by calling for more support and funding to help patients better identify and manage every day challenges, such as depression or anxiety.
+PKU is a rare metabolic condition which limits a person's ability to break down protein, and which if left unmanaged can lead to cumulative toxic effects on the brain, affecting around 1:10,000 newborns in Europe.^{4,44} People living with PKU are often able to successfully self-manage phenylalanine (Phe) levels and lead full and independent lives - attending school and university, building fulfilling careers, and having a family.
+Despite this, the hidden brain-related burdens of PKU remain an additional challenge for many individuals with PKU to manage, on top of the existing burden of managing a life-long condition.
+Over the last decade however, there has been a transformation in the understanding of PKU on the brain, with some cognitive deficits formally recognised as features of PKU itself.
+It is developments such as these that this paper seeks to build on, by calling for more support and funding to help empower patients and healthcare professionals to better identify and manage everyday challenges, such as depression or anxiety.

-L In retrospect, I must say that PKU has afflicted me more than I liked to admit when my Phe levels were high."
+In retrospect, I must say that PKU has afflicted me more than I liked to admit when my Phe levels were low."